|Freedom From Religion Foundation got this sign put up on busy 2nd Street in Harrisburg, PA. (Photo credit: Wikipedia)|

-If those of us who value secularism are going to be able to stand up against those who would attack secularism, we must make sure that we understand it and that we are consistent in how we speak and write about it.
+If those of us who value secularism are going to be able to stand up against those who would attack it, we must make sure that we understand it and that we are consistent in how we speak and write about it.
 Only then will we be able to provide an effective counter to the misinformation and propaganda that fuels much of the hatred aimed at those of us who defend the separation of church and state.

 Religion News Service (RNS) recently reported on a conference at Georgetown University that focused on secularism.